 ASP.NET Core Overview

-ASP.NET Core is a free, open-source, and cross-platform framework for building cloud-based applications, such as web apps, IoT apps, and mobile backends.
+ASP.NET Core is the new and totally re-written version of the ASP.NET web framework.
+It is a free, open-source, and cross-platform framework for building cloud-based applications, such as web apps, IoT apps, and mobile backends.
 It is designed to run on the cloud as well as on-premises.

 Same as .NET Core, it was architected modular with minimum overhead, and then other more advanced features can be added as NuGet packages as per application requirement.
 This results in high performance, require less memory, less deployment size, and easy to maintain.